|

 castle, however, he took up quarters in a hospital nearby, where he went

+on with his work of teaching Christian doctrine.
 The seven men did not lose touch with one

 another and two years later they all met in Venice.
 Because of the war